All Episodes

 He wrote about me in his book, you know.

-So yeah, I played.
+So, yeah, I played.

-I know you know I met Hollywood at a Michael Irvin golf tournament, and he told when I told him that I knew you, he said that Tom Landry said if he could have a roster of 53 Ken Hutchersons that he would never lose.
+I know, you know, I met Hollywood at a Michael Irvin golf tournament, and he told, when I told him that I knew you, he said that Tom Landry said if he could have a roster of 53 Ken Hutchersons, that he would never lose.

-That's what he's what he told me, Hutch.
+That's what he told me, Hutch.

-And uh Well then why did he trade you?
+Well, then why did he trade you?

 Right.